sussycatgirl/lea.pet/content/posts/new_site.md

 draft: false
 ---

-I finally took the time to give this website it's long needed rewrite.
+I finally took the time to give this website its long needed rewrite.
 <!--more-->
 I finished the previous version of this site just a couple months ago.
 However, I made a mistake: I created it using React (and Vite).
 This meant that not only was it too complicated to maintain - It was also needlessly bloated and dependant on JavaScript.